Vasilisalook/vasilisalook.github.io/_posts/2023-05-30-my-fifth-module.md

 ## Unit 6.
 Creating Agent Dialogues

 I have created an [Agent Dialogue using KQML](https://github.com/Vasilisalook/vasilisalook.github.io/blob/main/KQML.docx) to design a basic example of communication between agents.

-We had a discussion with fellow students on the strengths and weaknesses of agent communication languages (ACLs).
 I realised that KQML was popular in the 1990s, whereas nowadays the Foundation for Intelligent Physical Agents (FIPA-ACL) is more commonly used.
 Unlike Python or Java, ACLs are more complex and offer greater interoperability, although they lack language integration.

 **Summary for the ACL and agent system discussion**

-In this module, I have had the best and the most engaging discussion with my fellow students throughout my entire time studying at the University of Essex.
+In this module, we have had the best and the most engaging discussion with my fellow students throughout my entire time studying at the University of Essex.
 The discussion came at a crucial moment when my team and I were trying to differentiate between a multi-agent system and a single-agent system.
 To be honest, it has been quite challenging for me while working on the development team project.
 I warmly invite you [to read the Collaborative Discussion Summary, which includes a list of useful references.](https://github.com/Vasilisalook/vasilisalook.github.io/blob/main/Agents%20Discussion%20Summary.docx)

 ## Unit 7.
 Natural Language Processing (NLP)